ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 In this tutorial, you follow three easy steps to create a {{site.data.keyword.bpshort}} workspace, apply a Terraform execution plan, and update the environment properties value.
 When you apply the plan, the {{site.data.keyword.bpshort}} workspace sets up your secure infrastructure.
 This infrastructure is shareable with your team, and it works for the DevSecOps CI and CD toolchain templates.

-The automated infrastructure setup includes the creation of the following resources.
-These resources are automatically provisioned for you by using the default values from the DevSecOps CI and CD templates.
+The automated infrastructure setup creates resources that are automatically provisioned by using the default values from the DevSecOps CI and CD templates.
 You can find the default values in the **Variables** section of the {{site.data.keyword.bpshort}} workspace.
+The following resources are created:

 * A cluster in [{{site.data.keyword.containerlong}}](/docs/containers?topic=containers-clusters) or [Red Hat OpenShift on {{site.data.keyword.cloud_notm}}](/docs/openshift?topic=openshift-getting-started).
 If you already have a free or paid cluster and want to use it for this tutorial, you can override the `cluster_name` default value in [step 2](#devsecops-apply-plan).
 If you use an existing cluster, the time frame for completing this tutorial is reduced by 20-30 minutes.
 * [A standard {{site.data.keyword.cos_full_notm}} instance and bucket](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage).
 If you already have a Lite {{site.data.keyword.cos_full_notm}} instance and bucket and want to use those resources, you can override the default values for `cos_instance_name` and `cos_bucket_name` in [step 2](#devsecops-apply-plan).